mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/imanage-cloud-connector.md

 1. Contact Microsoft to enable iManage Cloud Microsoft Graph connector for your organization.<br>

    The iManage Cloud Microsoft Graph connector is registered as an iManage Per-Customer Universal Application.
 You need to contact your Microsoft account representative to enable this application for your organization during the application preview phase.
 Please send an email using the template below once aligned with your Microsoft account representative.
 Microsoft will work with the iManage support team to register this application for your organization and share the OAuth 2.0 Client Secret to set up the iManage Cloud Microsoft Graph connector for your organization.

    The email template for application registration is:<br>

    To: iManageGCAppRegistra@microsoft.com<br>

    Subject: New cloudimanage.com  {{ApplicationName}}  application for CustomerName<br>

-   Body:<br>
-   Please create a new application for iManage Cloud Microsoft Graph connector per-customer universal app.<br>
+   Body: Please create a new application for iManage Cloud Microsoft Graph connector per-customer universal app.<br>

    CustomerName (Required): ____<br>
    Customer/Tenant ID (Required): _____<br>